Montech water slope

-The slope has been out of service since an engine failure in 2009, and was scheduled to reopen in the summer of 2020.
+The slope has been out of service since an engine failure in 2009, and was scheduled to reopen in the summer of 2020 but in 2023 was still not working.

 Operating principles

 The principle of the water slope is based on a sloping channel up or down which a wedge of water retained by an (almost) watertight gate is moved.
 This technique was invented in the 19th century by the German engineer Julius Greve and described by the French engineer Jean Aubert in 1961.
 The Montech water slope was inaugurated in July 1974.

-An evenly sloping concrete channel is fitted with a gate at the top, round which a continuous trickle of water is allowed to flow, to compensate for any leakage.
-The lower gate, which can be lifted, is mounted on a yoke between two ex-railway locomotives, which run on concrete tracks ether side of the channel.
+An evenly sloping concrete channel is fitted with a gate at the top, around which a continuous trickle of water is allowed to flow, to compensate for any leakage.
+The lower gate, which can be lifted, is mounted on a yoke between two ex-railway locomotives, which run on concrete tracks either side of the channel.

 To allow a boat to ascend, the lower gate is lifted, the boat enters the channel, and then the gate is lowered behind it, leaving it floating on an isolated a wedge of water.
 The locomotives ascend the slope, pushing the water wedge in front of the lower gate.
 When the water level in the wedge matches that of the upper canal, the upper gate is opened and the boat is allowed to float free.
 To descend the process is reversed.